12 Clark

 Click each column name to sort its values.

-Several municipalities in Clark County have notable Latino populations, including the tiny village of Curtis (81% Latino) and the cities of Abbotsford (33%) and Colby (19%).
-Both Colby and Abbotsford straddle multiple counties, and these statistics reflect only the Clarke County portion.
+Several municipalities in Clark County have notable Latino populations, including the tiny village of Curtis and the cities of Abbotsford and Colby.
 Nearly all the communities in the county are Republican-leaning.
 The Town of Sherwood in the southeastern corner of the county is one of the few places were Democrats are often competitive.

 This map shows the location of each municipality in the county, as it existed in 2022.